-- ✓ Medical evaluation
+- √ Medical evaluation

-- ✓ Cartilage defect size
+- √ Cartilage defect size

 - ✓ Cartilage defect characterization

-- ✓ Lesion (defect) and surrounding cartilage
+- √ Lesion (defect) and surrounding cartilage

-- ✓ Joint health
+- √ Joint health

 - ✓ Knee stability

 On February 12, 2019, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
-A large, focal, full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm).
-The defect is discrete, single, and unipolar.
-The surrounding cartilage and menisci are normal with no signs of degeneration, inflammation, or osteoarthritis.
-The examination showed normal joint alignment and joint space.
-The patient showed normal alignment with intact menisci and ligaments.
+A large, focal, full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2.
+The defect is unipolar on a weight bearing surface.
+The surrounding cartilage shows minimal signs of degeneration and the imaging showed normal joint space.
+The physical examination showed stable knee, fully functional menisci and ligaments, and normal joint alignment.